Skip to content

 • Resting time.
 Let the meat rest for 5 minutes before you serve it.
 This resting period gives the juices time to settle back into the chicken so it’s tender and juicy once you cut into it.

 • Double the amount.
-This recipe is easily doubled!
+This chicken and potatoes sheet pan dinner is easily doubled!
 Distribute the breasts and potatoes onto two sheet pans and rotate the pans halfway through for even cooking.
 Alternatively, you can cook all the meat on one sheet and potatoes and other veggies on another sheet.

 Sheet pan chicken and potatoes on counter.